stellar-deprecated/bridge-server/readme_bridge.md

 * This server must be set up in an isolated environment (ex.
 AWS VPC).
 Please make sure your firewall is properly configured and accepts connections from a trusted IPs only.
 You can also set the `api_key` config parameter but it's not recommended.
 If you don't set this properly, an unauthorized person will be able to submit transactions from your accounts!
-* Make sure the `hooks` you provide only accept connections from the bridge server IP.
+* Make sure the `callbacks` you provide only accept connections from the bridge server IP.
-* Remember that `hooks.receive` may be called multiple times with the same payment.
+* Remember that `callbacks.receive` may be called multiple times with the same payment.
 Check `id` parameter and ignore requests with the same value (just send `200 OK` response).

 ## Building